Sunday, March 27, 2011

 San Satiro tucked away on Via Torino near the Duomo.

-I must share with you today's article in Italian Notebook.
-All of you who are planning your day trips to Milan, add this to your list!
-This is about The Chiesa Santa Maria Presso di San Satiro, commonly known just as San Satiro, which is just south of the Duomo in Milan.
-Dating back to the 800s, the church was renovated in the second half of the 1400s by Bramante, and it is about one unusual feature of Bramante's design that we read:
+I must tell you about this church in Milan.
+I'm fascinated by this!
+The Chiesa Santa Maria Presso di San Satiro, commonly known just as San Satiro, which is just south of the Duomo in Milan.
+Dating back to the 800s, the church was renovated in the second half of the 1400s by Bramante, and it has one very unusual feature.
+I read this about it:

 San Satiro